 For the past 25 years, photojournalist and now retired (2013) military photographer Jeremy Lock directed his lens towards the elements of the world that many of us will never have the opportunity or even the desire to see first hand.
 His images are beautiful, heartbreaking, provocative and devastating – sometimes all in the same frame.

-"My photographic journey is rooted in my ability to capture the essence and reality of humanity at its finest and at its worst," said Lock.
-"I've captured everything from the hunt for Osama bin Laden, to the playful nature of our young military defending our freedom, and the plight of humans in search of food after the Haiti earthquake disaster."
+"My photographic journey is rooted in my ability to capture the essence and reality of humanity at its finest and at its worst," says Lock.
+"I've captured everything from the hunt for Osama bin Laden, to the playful nature of our young military who are defending our freedom, and the plight of humans in search of food after the Haiti earthquake disaster."

 “Not only do I get to live my life, but I’ve been able to live the lives of those I photograph, even if it was just for a moment,” notes Lock.
-“I thrive on sharing my experiences to remind myself and others that what I am doing is very important...the world needs to see it.
+“I constantly want to share my experiences to remind myself and others that what I am doing is very important and the world needs to see it.
 I like to think the experiences haven’t changed me, but I know they have, and I’m thankful for that change.
 There is more to the world than what is outside your front door.”